philipwhiuk/reactEuropeTalk/README.md

 # React Europe Talk

+NB: This project currently has known vulnerable dependencies.
+It needs updating but isn't currently top of my priority list - use with caution.

 This repository contains the source for a React Europe talk I gave at work.

 It's based off the "Spectacle Boilerplate" repository with content (and some code fixes) from Josh Comeau, cut-down versions of Ken Wheeler's keynote and liberal usage of the `spectacle-code-slide` dependency.
 Many thanks to both of them for both the original presentations and ideas and code samples.